TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.1-the-layers-in-storage/_index.md

 Once you have ensured that you do not have packet loss on IP Storage or aborted commands on block storage, use the latency counter and outstanding IO for monitoring.
 For troubleshooting, you will need to check both read latency and write latency, as they tend to have different patterns and value.
 It's common to only have read or write issue, and not both.

 Total Latency is not Read Latency + Write Latency, because it is not a simple summation.
 In a given second, a VM issues many IOPS.
 For example, the VM issues 100 reads and 10 writes in a second.
 Each of these 110 commands will have their own latency.
-The “total” latency is the average of these 110 commands.
+The "total" latency is the average of these 110 commands.
 In this example, the total latency will be more influenced by the read latency, as the workload is read dominated.

 ## Guest OS Disk Queue